FredJones4/Disney-Reservation-Checker/README.md

  This program requires you to have both `accounts.json` & `places.json`

  I have included an example of `places.json`.
 The reservation you want to make is going to be stored in this file.

+The current iteration of this project does not use places.json, but may use it in a future version.

 Here is an example:

  ```json